Abarbz/BankingChallenge/README.md

 The goal for this challenge is to refactor the code so that it **no longer contains branching instruction** (if/then/else, tertiary operator, etc), while still passing the unit test suite.

+Basically, the only constraint for the resulting class is to implement the `IAccount` interface and update the `CreateNewAccount` and `CreateNewAccountWithCustomUnfreezeAction` methods in the `AccountTests` class accordingly.

 The [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) should be equal to 1 for every method.
 The current state of the metrics, as per Visual Studio 2017, is as follow: